yavuztas/java-spring-fundamentals/README.md

 ```

 #### Liskov Substitution Principle
 Liskov Substitution Principle suggests that objects in a software program should be replaceable with the instances of their subtypes without need to change properties of this objects.
-Another use case of interfaces transpires here, since we need a behavioral relation between subtypes, also called as strong subtyping.
-Different behaviours output different results so we need to group subtypes with the similar behaviour by using interfaces not to break our program's expected output.
+Another use case of interfaces transpires here, since we need a behavioral similarity between subtypes, also called as **strong behavioral subtyping**.
+Different behaviours can output different results so we need to group subtypes with the similar behaviour by using interfaces not to break our program's expected output.

 An example to demonstrate this problem:
 ```java